 About

-I received bachelor degrees in Honors Computer Science and Mathematics from New York University (2020-2024), where I was awarded the Computer Science Prize for the Most Promising Student.
+I received bachelor’s degrees in Honors Computer Science and Mathematics from NYU Courant (2020–2024), where the CS Department recognized me as its Most Promising Student.
 I was as a research intern at MIT (2023), advised by Josh Tenenbaum.
 I received an Outstanding Paper Award at ACL 2024 for my work on multimodal Theory of Mind.

 I’m interested in developing AI systems with advanced social intelligence (ASI).
 My current areas of focus include:

-Reasoning about Human Interaction: Building AI that can continuously perceive, reason about, and respond to human behavior and cognition.
+Reasoning about Human Interaction: Developing AI that can continuously perceive, reason about, and respond to human behavior and cognition.

-Learning from Human Interaction: Building AI that continuously learns from real-world human interactions.
+Learning from Human Interaction: Developing AI that can continuously learn from real-world human interactions.

 I love mentoring undergraduates—several of my mentees have been recognized with top research honors.
 Please fill out this application form and/or send me an email if you’re interested in working with me!